tetrascience/ts-lib-pgconnector-nodejs/README.md

 ## Repositories

 The idea of creating "repositories" in your app is to compartmentalize all of the concerns around storing and querying data for a single model in a single app.
 Repositories function as a service that provides access to an underlying data store.
 This ensures that model code and persistence code are completely decoupled.
 Repositories should never leak internal implementation details, and injest and receive basic identifiers and Plain Old JavaScript Objects (POJOs).

+In the event that you have a need to return objects that join across entities, it is recommended you treat this new object as its own model, and create a new repository.

 ## Motivation